Jobs At FAIR

 Membership Education Intern

-FAIR's Development & Membership Department seeks a part-time, paid Membership Education Intern for the Fall 2015 semester.
+FAIR's Development & Membership Department seeks a part-time, paid Membership Education Intern for the Summer 2016 semester.
 The Membership Education Intern will produce educational materials (including booklets and infographics) from FAIR's high-level program materials, including research and legislative reports, to communicate the organization's policy ideas to key audiences.

 The ideal candidate will have a strong interest in communications, graphic design, and public policy.
 Candidates should have strong writing and verbal skills, and a background or interest in policy research.
 Any prior expertise in graphic design, assembling infographics, web design, or other material that may assist in communicating complex policy ideas, would be useful.